 Fairfax now has an elk farm

 In Fairfax, two brothers are transforming their family’s former dairy in a unique way.
 Ben and Dylan Palmer (pictured above) bought 92 acres from their late grandmother, Wanda Palmer, in 2017.
 They worked with VHCB’s Farm & Forest Viability Program to develop a new business plan for a specialty product: elk meat.
+And they conserved their land.

 The brothers bought their herd of Rocky Mountain Elk a little over a year ago, and plan to expand the herd from 47 animals to more than 100.
 Vermont Heritage Elk is the largest producer of elk meat in Vermont and sells to local restaurants and families.